This page is primarily for the attention of students taking BA Politics and BA Politics and International Studies.

-- For some Economics modules you will be required to have A-Level Mathematics or Economics so you need to go along and see the Module Director of the module you wish to take in the first instance and then go along to the induction lecture for the module, which will take place in week 1.
+- For some Economics modules you will be required to have A-Level Mathematics and/or Economics, so you need to go along and see their Deputy Director of Undergraduate Studies, Claudia Rei, in the first instance and then go along to the induction lecture for the module, which will take place in week 1.

 - The registration for Economics modules is open until the Friday of week 3, once you have chosen your module in Economics you then need to add it to your EMR to register in the group.

 - The Economics Department is on the ground floor of the Social Sciences Building (S0.98)

 - Modules Available from the Economics Department include:

 EC136 Economics 1: Macro – 15 CATS – prerequisites apply, refer to Economics handbook

 EC137 Economics 1: Micro – 15 CATS – prerequisites apply, refer to Economics handbook

 Modules where you will be required to have either A-Level Mathematics or A-Level Economics as a pre-requisite:

 EC119 Mathematical Analysis for Economists (15 CATS – must be taken with another 15 CAT module) This module takes place in the Autumn term and must be taken with a module which takes place in the Spring term.